 Public health control measures in any outbreak of avian influenza amongst poultry will therefore aim to protect people against avian influenza and also protect against the risk of any mutation of the virus.

-For more information please see the Avian influenza: guidance, data and analysis section of the GOV.UK website.
+For more information please see the section of the GOV.UK website on avian influenza: guidance, data and analysis.

 Could it affect the food I eat?

 World Health Organisation (WHO) advice is that there is no health risk from well cooked poultry meat or from eggs.
 For further information please see the WHO website.

 What can be done to reduce the risks?